 The Douglas provides above the standard amount of customer service you can expect in a “Bed In A Box” online mattress retailer, by having a 10 year warranty and 120 night sleep trial.
 This includes:

 - Made in Canda

-The Douglas is a very reasonably priced mattress, coming in at $799 for a Queen.
-Click here to save $50 on a Douglas This is about standard for a 10″ all foam mattress, and a good price given the materials and construction.
+The Douglas is a very reasonably priced mattress, coming in at $749 for a Queen.
+This is about standard for a 10″ all foam mattress, and a good price given the materials and construction.

 The Douglas mattress is a great all foam mattress and an excellent choice if you live in Canada and are looking for a Canadian built and delivered bed.
-The Douglas uses quality materials and craftsmanship that is comfortable, supportive, and sleeps cool, all at a very attractive price.
+This bed uses quality materials and craftsmanship that is comfortable, supportive, and sleeps cool, all at a very attractive price.

-The Douglas sleeps cool as well due to the gel foam top layer and Eucalyptus fiber cover, which is an attractive feature especially if you sleep as a couple and don’t like waking up sweaty or sticky!
+This mattress sleeps cool as well, due to the gel foam top layer and Eucalyptus fiber cover, which is an attractive feature especially if you sleep as a couple and don’t like waking up sweaty or sticky!

 All in all, we feel the Douglas is a great all foam mattress for those looking for this type of bed and living in Canada, especially given its attractive price range.